zalayeto/WeatherTest/readme.md

   An instance of ApiWeatherManager will be in charge of receiving the call from the ApiController.
 This class contains a list of IWeatherApi with a method GetWeather, that returns a WeatherResult.
 The method will await until it has all the result from the calls to the different apis to calculate the average value with the unit required in every case.

-  The ApiWeatherManager creates the IWeatherApi with builder class, that receives the api configuration.

    IWeatherApi is implemented by the class ApiWeatherHttpClient.
 This way, potentially we could include new types of client easily like FtpClient, TCPClient, etc.

+  The ApiWeatherManager creates the IWeatherApi with a builder class instance(IApiWeatherHttpClientBuilder), that receives the api configuration, and will return a IWeatherApi instance.
+In this case, the builder will return ApiWeatherHttpClient, with the implementation of IHttpClient passed as a generic in the class definition.
+In this case, the IHttpClient is created through a factory leaving the design opened to include new kinds of HttpClient.

+  The IHttpClient only includes a property for the TimeOut and the method Get from an uri, returning an HttpClientResponse.
+Our implementation of IHttpClient is wrapper around System.Net.HttpClient.

 ### Class diagram

 ![Alt text](/doc/class_diagram_weather_test.png "Class diagram")